FSMLang/FSMLang.github.io/Misc/cloptions.rst

+.. option:: --include-state-cross-refs=<*true|false>

+	Includes cross reference for states.
+Top-level states are placed in the same file as the events; sub-machines each get their own files.

 .. option:: --add-plantuml-prefix-string=<text>

 	will add the specified text to the plantuml output before	any generated output.
 This option can be specified multiple times; all text will be	added in the order given	for the content copy.